-Mother picks up her preschooler at the end of the day.
+Mother picks up her toddler at the end of the day.
 It’s the third day in a row her daughter has come home messy and with dirty clothes (grass stains and finger paint).

-It’s important to offer preschoolers multiple sensory experiences throughout the day.
+It’s important to offer toddlers multiple sensory experiences throughout the day.
 Sensory experiences support early learning, growth and development.

 We spend money on her clothes and we need to keep them looking nice.
 We do not go right home after I pick her up and I do not want people thinking I do not keep my daughter clean.

-As a teacher, you want to provide the best care possible for the children in your program and you have an opportunity to consistently observe and learn about their development.
-Your observations, notes, screenings and assessments are helpful for identifying strengths and possible areas of need that might arise during the preschool years.
+As a caregiver, you want to provide the best care possible for the infants and toddlers in your program and you have an opportunity to consistently observe and learn about their earliest development.
+Your observations, notes, screenings and assessments are helpful for identifying strengths and possible areas of need that might arise during the early years.
 Sharing these concerns with families is a first step to a supportive planning process.

 See the handout, Sharing Concerns with Families, for additional ideas and resources.

 Benefits for Infants and Toddlers